openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

     .. line-break::

 -   :guilabel:`L7`: `Landsat 7 Tier 1 <https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LE07_C01_T1>`__.
 Landsat scenes with the highest available data quality are placed into Tier 1 and are considered suitable for time-series processing analysis.
-Tier 1 includes Level-1 Precision Terrain (L1TP) processed data that have well-characterized radiometry and are inter-calibrated across the different Landsat sensors.
+Tier 1 includes Level-1 Precision Terrain (L1TP) processed data that have well-characterized radiometry and are intercalibrated across the different Landsat sensors.
 The geo-registration of Tier 1 scenes will be consistent and within prescribed tolerances (<=12 m RMSE).
 All Tier 1 Landsat data can be considered consistent and inter-calibrated across the full collection (regardless of the sensor used).

     .. line-break::